Editor’s Note: This is an updated version of a story that originally ran on August 26, 2022.

 That’s because the big banks are swimming in deposits and don’t need to worry about attracting new customers.

-Thanks to the big players’ paltry rates, the average bank savings rate is now just 0.13%, up from 0.06% in January, per Bankrate.com’s September 14 weekly survey of institutions.
-The average rate on a one-year CD is now 0.77% as of September 19, up from 0.14% at the start of the year.
+Thanks to the big players’ paltry rates, the average bank savings rate is now just 0.13%, up from 0.06% in January, per Bankrate.com’s August 24 weekly survey of institutions.
+The average rate on a one-year CD is 0.61%, up from 0.14% at the start of the year.

 But online banks and credit unions are looking to attract more deposits to feed their thriving lending businesses, McBride said.
 Consequently, they’re offering far higher rates and have been increasing them as benchmark rates go higher.

 So shop around.
-Today some online savings accounts are paying over 2%.
-And top-yielding one-year CDs offer as much as 2.50%.
+Today some online accounts are paying over 2%.
 If you want to make a switch, however, be sure to only choose those online banks and credit unions that are federally insured.

 Another high-yield savings option

 Given today’s high rates of inflation, Series I savings bonds may be attractive because they’re designed to preserve the buying power of your money.
 They’re currently paying 9.62%.

 But that rate will only be in effect for six months and only if you buy an I-Bond by the end of October, after which the rate is scheduled to adjust.
 If inflation falls, the rate on the I-Bond will fall, too.

 There are some limitations.
 You can only invest $10,000 a year.
 You can’t redeem it in the first year.
 And if you cash out between years two and five, you will forfeit the previous three months of interest.